Coronavirus Disease 2019 (COVID-19) FAQs

 Q: How long are adult education programs closed during the COVID-19 pandemic?

-The original adult education program closure ended on March 30, 2020.
-On March 31, 2020, instruction may resume in an online, distance education, and/or remote learning delivery method while continuing to observe the Illinois stay at home order.
+The original Adult Education program closure will end on March 30, 2020.
+On March 31, 2020, instruction may resume in an online, distance education and/or remote learning delivery method while continuing to observe the Illinois stay at home order.

-Q: When should adult education programs move to an online, distance education or remote learning format?
+Q: When should AE programs move to a(n) online, distance education or remote learning format?

 After April 7, 2020, it is expected that all programs will move back to the previous attendance process and that everyone is using an online delivery process for classes, as applicable, while continuing to observe the Illinois stay at home order.
 Programs may begin to make that transition as early as March 31, provided they adhere to the requirement to use the GE code for attendance through April 7, 2020.

-Q: Can grant funds be used to pay staff during the closure?
+Q: Can we continue to pay instructors and staff during this time?

 Q: Does this closure mean adult education staff members should not report to work?